Ethiopian birr: First birr, 1855–1936

 Although the Kingdom of Aksum issued copper, silver and gold coins, by the 18th and 19th century trade was facilitated by barter or the use of "primitive money", which included bolts of cloth, iron bars, beads, bracelets of gold, and cartridges.
 The most widely used medium of exchange was blocks of salt called amole tchew (አሞሌ), which were attested in circulation from their origins in the Danakil Depression to as far south as Lake Zway.
-Use of ample tchew is documented as late as 1911.
+Use of amole tchew is documented as late as 1911.

 Between 1771 and 1805 the Maria Theresa thalers was accepted as a currency in Ethiopia, at first gradually and reluctantly.
 The thaler was known locally as the birr (literally 'silver' in Geʽez and Amharic) or talari (ታላሪ).
 The Maria Theresa thaler was officially adopted as the standard coin in 1855, although the Indian rupee and the Mexican dollar were also used in foreign trade.
 However, Rochet d'Héricourt reports that the larger part were hoarded and the few coins that remained in circulation mainly went to pay taxes to the local rulers.

 As early as 1875, Menelik II, then king of Shewa, had considered issuing an Ethiopian currency.
 However, nothing substantial was done until the Treaty of Uccialli; an Additional Convention was negotiated by Ras Makonnen and signed on 1 October 1889 specifying that the Emperor of Ethiopia could issue a currency for his country and the coins would be struck in the King of Italy's mint.
 Deteriorating international relations with Italy -- leading to the First Italo-Abyssinian War -- prohibited much use of this agreement.
 Nonetheless, Menelik persevered in the creation of a national currency, and on 10 February 1893 issued a decree concerning a coinage, describing its design and specifying four denominations in silver and three in copper.
 The first coins were struck the following year, but in small quantities: only 20,000 dollars or birr were struck in 1894, and a mere 200 in 1896; no more than 51,200 coins of smaller denominations were issued.
 Richard Pankhurst concludes this issue "was little more than nominal", and a portion "was soon melted down for jewelry.".